Our programmes encourage people to be more energy efficient, reduce carbon emissions and switch to renewable energy at home, at work and on the road.

 We regulate energy efficiency standards and labelling for products and appliances such as fridges, washing machines, dryers and computer equipment.
 This means that the worst-performing products are kept out of the New Zealand market, and that you can compare products by looking at the energy labels.

-Businesses in New Zealand account for about 50% of New Zealand’s total energy use, and produce more than 40% of New Zealand’s energy-related carbon emissions.
+Energy use by businesses (excluding transport) accounts for about 50% of New Zealand’s total energy use, and more than 40% of our energy-related carbon emissions.

 Largest energy users